nuxeo-sandbox/nuxeo-conceptshare/README.md

 Reviews are created in conceptshare when a collection is created in Nuxeo.

 ### Adding Asset
 When an asset is being added to a collection, it automatically uploads the files into conceptshare.
-Once conceptshare calls back nuxeo to confirm upload is done, the asset is added to the review
+Once conceptshare calls back nuxeo to confirm upload is done, the asset is added to the review.
+Asset are uploaded in conceptshare only one time and can be reused for other reviews.
+If the docuemnt added to the review in nuxeo doesn't have any binary, (like for folder or a file placeholder) asset creation won't be pushed to conceptshare.

 ### Accessing to review
 When a collection contains at least one asset, its status change to `Ready`.
 A link `Access review` allows you to directly browse the asset contained in the review to directly edit them and share your ideas on the asset.

 ### Ending a review
-TODO
+Once you've done your review you can close it and complete it from nuxeo by clicking on the end review button.
+Its status will change to `completed`

 ### Get the PDF review
 TODO